VedantKothari01/CipherShare/README.md

 ## Project Overview

 This project is in its early phases, focusing on building a robust and secure cloud storage system.
-The architecture will be modular, using microservices for scalability and reliability.
-The system will support secure, decentralized storage and encrypted access for users.
+The architecture is modular, using independent microservices for scalability and reliability.
+The system supports secure, decentralized storage and encrypted access for users, with each microservice handling a distinct domain (User, File, Sharing, and Audit).

 ## Current Status

-- **Phase 1**: Project synopsis, initial architecture planning, and database design.
+- **Phase 1**: Completed the project synopsis, initial architecture planning, and database design along with the Entity-Relationship Diagram (ERD).
-- **Entity-Relationship Diagram (ERD)**: The first version of the ERD is under development, focusing on key entities and their relationships.
-- **Microservices Design**: Initial planning of independent services is in progress.
+- **Phase 2**: Core microservices have been developed, including:
+  - **User Service**: Manages user registration, authentication, and profile management.
+  - **File Service**: Handles file metadata and versioning, with inter-service communication to log audit records.
+  - **Sharing Service**: Manages file sharing permissions and access.
+  - **Audit Service**: Records blockchain-style audit logs for file actions.

 ## Technologies to be Used

-- **Microservices Architecture**: Java/Spring Boot, Spring Cloud
+- **Microservices Architecture**: Java 23, Spring Boot, Spring Cloud
-- **Database**: MySQL/PostgreSQL, Hibernate ORM
+- **Database**: MySQL 8, Hibernate ORM (Spring Data JPA)
-- **Containerization & Orchestration**: Docker, Kubernetes
+- **Containerization & Orchestration**: Docker, Kubernetes (planned for future phases)
-- **API Communication**: RESTful APIs, RabbitMQ/Kafka
+- **API Communication**: RESTful APIs, OpenFeign (for inter-service calls)
-- **Security**: Spring Security, OAuth 2.0, HTTPS
+- **Security**: Spring Security, OAuth 2.0, HTTPS (to be enhanced in future phases)
-- **Deployment**: Jenkins, Helm
+- **Deployment**: Jenkins, Helm (planned for future phases)
-- **Monitoring**: Prometheus, Grafana
+- **Monitoring**: Prometheus, Grafana (planned for future phases)
 - **Version Control**: Git (GitHub)

 ## Project Phases

 ### Phase 1: Synopsis & ERD

-- **Synopsis Document**: Includes the project’s problem statement, objectives, scope, technologies, and expected outcomes.
+- **Synopsis Document**: Contains the project’s problem statement, objectives, scope, technologies, and expected outcomes.
-- **Entity-Relationship Diagram (ERD)**: A draft ERD will define entities and relationships, with normalization practices being implemented.
+- **Entity-Relationship Diagram (ERD)**: A draft ERD defining key entities and relationships, with normalization practices applied.

+### Phase 2: Development of Microservices

+- **Core Microservices Implemented:**
+  - User Service
+  - File Service
+  - Sharing Service
+  - Audit Service
+- **Implementation Details:**
+  - Spring Data JPA/Hibernate is used for database interactions with MySQL.
+  - Inter-service communication is enabled via OpenFeign.
+  - Each microservice exposes its own REST endpoints, with Swagger API documentation provided through Springdoc OpenAPI.

-### Next Steps
+## Next Steps

-- Finalize microservices architecture and initial database design.
+- Finalize microservices architecture and refine database design.
-- Implement first set of microservices (e.g., user management, data storage).
+- Enhance inter-service communication and add more business logic.
-- Begin Dockerizing services and setting up Kubernetes for orchestration.
+- Dockerize the microservices and set up Kubernetes for orchestration in future phases.
+- Implement additional components such as an API Gateway and Eureka Server.

 ## Future Enhancements

 - Decentralized storage implementation
-- Scalable microservices for file management
+- Further refinement of microservices for file management
 - Enhanced security with multi-factor authentication
 - Real-time access and sharing of encrypted files
+- API Gateway and Eureka Server for service discovery and unified entry point

 ## Contributors

 - **Vedant Kothari**
 - **Shaurya Patil**
 - **Tanishq Nabar**
 - **Aniruddha Gurjar**